Fedora CoreOS Frequently Asked Questions

 It is worth noting that in Fedora CoreOS we have

-by default but it is easily started if anything communicates with the
+disabled by default but it is easily started if anything communicates

 docker command (via

-could weaken the security of the system because of the interaction of both
+daemon.
+This could weaken the security of the system because of the

 variant: fcos version: 1.1.0 systemd: units: - name: docker.service mask: true

-not have a BIOS boot partition because 4k native disks are
+metal4k 4k native image, which is targeted at disks with 4k sectors and does not have a BIOS boot partition because 4k native disks are only supported with UEFI.

 Ignition configuration is a low-level interface used to define the whole set of customizations for an instance.
 It is primarily meant as a machine-friendly interface, with content encoded as JSON and a fixed structure defined via JSON-Schema.
 This JSON configuration is processed by each FCOS instance upon first boot.